Korkino, Chelyabinsk Oblast

 Korkino (Ко́ркино) is a town and the administrative center of Korkinsky District in Chelyabinsk Oblast, Russia, located on the eastern slope of the Southern Ural Mountains, 42 km south of Chelyabinsk, the administrative center of the oblast.
 Population:

 History

-It was founded as a village of the same name in the second half of the 18th century.
-It was granted town status on October 2, 1942.
+Korkino was founded as a village in the second half of the 18th century, and was granted town status on October 2, 1942, in the midst of the Second World War, at a time when much of the Soviet Union’s heavy industry was relocated away from the fighting on the Eastern Front to more isolated areas like the Ural Mountains.